ZonghaoLi777/githubTrending/README.md

 ## Go

+* 【2024-11-04】[MightyMoud / sidekick](https://github.com/MightyMoud/sidekick) - Bare metal to production ready in mins; your own fly server on your VPS.
 * 【2024-10-28】[jozu-ai / kitops](https://github.com/jozu-ai/kitops) - Securely share and store AI/ML projects as OCI artifacts in your container registry.
 * 【2024-10-28】[maddalax / htmgo](https://github.com/maddalax/htmgo) - htmgo - build simple and scalable systems with go + htmx
 * 【2024-10-27】[diggerhq / digger](https://github.com/diggerhq/digger) - Digger is an open source IaC orchestration tool.
 Digger allows you to run IaC in your existing CI pipeline ⚡️